timothystone/soap-client/README.md

 1. Strike the `sourceRoot` element from the `configuration`.
 The defined value for this element is the default and unnecessary.
 1. The `extraargs` element is a nice to have as it provides a `toString()` method to the generated stubs.
-Additionally, the defined argument, `-xjc-Xts:style:multiline`, dumps the stringified object to the log on multiple lines, providing an easier to read output.
+Additionally, the defined argument, `-xjc-Xts:style:multiline`, stringifies the object to the log on multiple lines, providing an easier to read output.
 IMHO.
 To support this, the `xjcplugins` and `xjc-utils` are added to the dependencies.
-Also a `cxf.xjc.version` property is added for ease of updates.
+Also, a `cxf.xjc.version` property is added for ease of updates.

 **Lesson Notes**